 Updated 9 March 2017Work to replace Heathrow’s landing systems is now due to finish on Friday 10th March, a day later than expected.
 This is because the safety flight checks required to test the new system were not completed last night due to poor weather conditions.
 This means these flights will need to be completed tonight.

 We are replacing Heathrow’s landing systems – known as the Instrument Landing Systems (ILS).
 The ILS is a radio beam used to guide aircraft into land at Heathrow.
-There are four landing systems at Heathrow – one at either end of the two runways.
-These systems have come to the end of their life and need replacing.
-The two landing systems for the westerly runways (known as 27L and 27R) were replaced last summer.
-This year we plan to replace the landing aids for the two easterly runways (09L and 09R).
+There are four landing systems at Heathrow – one at each end of the two runways.
+These systems have come to the end of their life and need upgrading.
+The landing systems for the two westerly runways (known as 27L and 27R) have been replaced, along with the system for one of the easterly runways.
+This means we have one left to complete (runway 09L).

-In order to test the new landing system once it has been installed, safety flight checks are required by the CAA.
-The checks will be carried out by a small/light aircraft and involves the aircraft doing a number of approaches to test the new system.
+In order to test the new landing system once it has been installed, safety flight checks are also required by the CAA.
+The checks are carried out by a small/light aircraft and involve the aircraft performing a number of approaches to test the new system.

-We are very sorry for any disruption caused, however we hope you will appreciate that the work is essential to the safety of Heathrow’s operation.
+We are very sorry for any disruption these works may cause.
+However, we hope you will appreciate that the work is essential to the safety of Heathrow’s operation.